jnv/ansible-role-debian-backports/README.md

 ## Variables

-- `backports_uri`: URL of the backports repository; change this if you want to use a particular mirror.
+- `backports_uri`: URI of the backports repository; change this if you want to use a particular mirror.
     + Debian: `http://ftp.debian.org/debian`
     + Ubuntu: `http://archive.ubuntu.com/ubuntu`
 - `backports_components`: Release and components for sources.list